EA recently patented a concept called Dynamic Difficulty Adjustment. Is it evidence that scripting is real or is it something else?

 Is Dynamic Difficulty Adjustment a money machine?

 In the community, it’s the perception that EA is all about the money.
 This might be somewhat correct, but Dynamic Difficulty Adjustment isn’t a money machine.
-In fact, the Dynamic Difficulty Adjustment concept implemented by EA didn’t generate additional revenue:
+In fact, the Dynamic Difficulty Adjustment concept implemented by EA didn’t generate extra revenue:

 “Last but not least, we also compared the impact on monetization between the control and the treatment groups.
 This comparison is critical as a monetization objective might contradict engagement maximization.
 Our Dynamic Difficulty Adjustment treatment group had a neutral impact on monetization.
 No statistically significant difference on in-game transaction revenues was observed between two groups.”